 New entrepreneurs will find that it can be difficult to untangle the twisted web of personal and business finances.
 Starting a new company often means dipping into your own resources.
-While it might seem normal to pay for a business expense with your own credit card, remember that this immediately make you personally liable for the debt that purchase incurs.
+While it might seem normal to pay for a business expense with your credit card, this makes you personally liable for any debt.

 Did you commit a crime?

-Protection from personal liability might seem great if you are planning on becoming a criminal, but in the case of corporations and LLCs you would be plumb out of luck.
+Protection from personal liability might seem great if you are planning on becoming a criminal.
+However, in the case of corporations and LLCs you would be out of luck.
 Incorporating does not protect you if you break the law.
-Also, if you lie about any details about yourself or your business on a local or credit application for your company chances are you will be held personally liable for the debt.
+Also, if you lie about yourself or your business on a credit application for your company, chances are you will be held personally liable for the debt.

 Have you kept your corporation in compliance?

-There are a number of formalities and regular filings that must be completed, based on state law, for a corporation to continue existing.
+There are a number of formalities and filings that you must be complete for a corporation to continue existing.
 Make sure you are reporting regularly to the state to avoid non-compliance, which can negate the protections of incorporating.